White Wall of Silence

 Community Patient Agencies

-That's why mechanisms, like Community Patient Agencies, need to be established to gather information from patients without the interference of the health care community.
+That's why mechanisms, like Community Patient Agencies, need to be established to gather information about medicine without the interference of the health care community.
 Otherwise we never will learn their success rates and failure rates.
 It is not possible to give informed consent without that.
-It is not possible to make safe choices without that.
+It is not possible to make safe choices without knowledge of failure rates.
 Health care professionals never have had, and never will have, the objectivity to collect the information necessary to make safe decisions for patients.
 We should stop complaining when they don't.
 We should recognize that they aren't saints and erect solutions that enable patients to protect themselves.More about Silence->